John Adams, 1st of Three Legal Victories; a Murder on the HMS Rose; A Confrontation Running up to the Boston Massacre; Defense of the British Soldiers

 John Adams defended John Hancock in a libel case that originated from a smuggling trial.

 Months later John Adams defended the British soldiers that fired on a mob on King Street known today as the Boston Massacre.

 [i] Per the New York Journal Supplement, May 4, 1769 p.1.
 Available online https://babel.hathitrust.org/cgi/pt?id=mdp.39015008570163;view=1up;seq=114 University of Michigan.

 [ii] Adams Papers, Digital Editions Volume 2, Mass Historical Society, 1 May 1769 — 31 May 1769 Adams, John28.
 H. 8, c.
 15. For Pirates. ... online.

-[v] Immediately upon sentence, Kilroy and Montgomery pleaded “Benefit of Clergy.”
+[v] Immediately upon conviction for manslaughter during the Boston Massacre trial, Kilroy and Montgomery pleaded “Benefit of Clergy.”
 This is a medieval law of the thirteen century designed to prevent the secular legal system from targeting clergy for political retribution.
 Clearly, the law was perverted over the centuries to the benefit of those indicted in the secular courts.

 [vi] Three men of Boston pages 128-131.
 Galvin, John R, Thomas Y. Crowell Company, New York NY, 1976.